captionpoint/CaptionPoint-Server/public/will.md

 Oh yes, very much.
 ---
 ## HENRY:
-Though I think it made him cringe from…curiosity.
+Though I think it made him cringe from curiosity…
 ---
 ## HENRY:
 The pain in wondering where your lost loves are now.
 ---
 ## EMILIA:
 I did love him.
+---
+## EMILIA:
 Which was the problem.
+---
+## EMILIA:
 Love is not a light thing for a poet.
 ---
 ## JOHN:
-If you could manage only a few lines— they needn’t be praise, just remembrance, a somber something, whatever you like.
+If you could manage only a few lines—
 ---
+## JOHN:
+They needn’t be praise, just remembrance, a somber something, whatever you like.
+---
 ## BEN:
 Hmm.
 ---
 ## JOHN:
 Or…
-Yes.
+--
+yes.
+---
+## JOHN:
 Perhaps we do a greater disservice giving his rival the first word in his life’s work—
 ---
 ## BEN: